Connect with us

 Not so, said Robin Paoli, executive director of the HRA Council, a nonprofit advocacy organization whose members include insurers, employers, and other organizations that support such individual accounts.

 Employers have some discretion in choosing which groups of employees are offered such accounts, often based on geography, but cannot create a group made up solely of “people over 65, or a class of sick people,” said Paoli.
-“The rules absolutely prohibit discrimination based on age or health .”
+“The rules absolutely prohibit discrimination based on age or health condition.”

 The other two ideas — associations and the self-insured proposal — have drawn opposition from the National Association of Insurance Commissioners, which wrote to House leaders that the package “threatens the authority of states to protect consumers and markets” because it affects the ability of states to regulate such plans.